johnnovak/nim-binstreams/README.md

 fs.writeChar('X')
 fs.writeBool(true)

-# You can set the file position at any time.
+# The file position can be changed at any time.
 fs.setPosition(0)
 fs.write(88'u8)

 fs.close()

-# We can also create a new stream from a valid file handle.
+# It is possible to create a new stream from a valid file handle.
 var f = open("outfile")
 fs = newFileStream(f, bigEndian)